AlexGherardelli/alexgherardelli.github.io/_posts/_drafts/Google-Analytics-NonProfits-IntOrg.md

 It is interesting to keep in mind how sessions, time on site and bounce rate are calculated.
 Here is a short, informative explaination of what these metrics are and how they are computed[link].

 Sessions, page views, users, bounce rate and time are very interesting metrics both for your website overall and for single pages.
-Bounce rates is, in particular, the single most important metric at your disposal, as it will highlight where your website's shortcomings are and how bad they are.
+Bounce rates is, in particular, the single most important metric at your disposal, as it will highlight where your website's shortcomings are and how bad are they.
 Generally speaking, a bounce rate of 50% or lower is okay, between 60 and 65% is worrisome and above 65% is terrible - and requires your immediate attention.
-A very high bounce rate may mean that your users are not finding what they were looking for, either because of technical problems (e.g. a link is broken or the page takes too much time to load) or of content (e.g. they didn't like what they see).
+A very high bounce rate may signify that your users are not finding what they were looking for, either because of technical problems, such as a broken link, or of content (e.g. they didn't like what they see).
 Unless you are analysing a blog or a one-page website, high bounce rates are **always** an indication of a problem, and you should do something to fix it!

 ### Other things you should be monitoring

 * Conversions (Goals)
 * Events
+* User flows
 * Landing pages / Exit pages
 * Campaigns and link tracking
 * Keywords and SEO